itrascastro/itrascastro.github.io/_posts/2016-01-13-symfony-tutorial-how-to-create-a-blog-in-symfony-3.md

 author: itrascastro
 ---

 The idea is creating a very simple blog in Symfony 3.
-The tutorial's goal is to be a quick start in Symfony.
+The goal of this tutorial is to be a quick start in Symfony.

 This tutorial will be divided in the following parts: